dkrolikowski/tull_coude_reduction/docs/source/page_image_cal_and_process.rst

 The bad pixel mask is saved as an image of 0s and 1s, where 0s denote the bad pixels.
 It has the same shape as the detector images.
 The bad pixel mask is included as the primary extension's data.
 There are a couple of ``HISTORY`` entries added with the bias and flat field thresholds for defining bad pixels.

-These steps for generating the bad pixel mask file are in the :py:func:`make_bad_pixel_mask <ccd_calibrations.make_bad_pixel_mask>` function.
+These steps for generating the bad pixel mask file are in the :py:func:`make_bad_pixel_mask <modules.ccd_calibrations.make_bad_pixel_mask>` function.

 :purple:`Diagnostic plot:` An image of the super bias with the bad pixels overplotted as points is output in the ``cals`` subdirectory.
-It is generated with :py:func:`cal_image_2d_plot <ccd_calibrations.cal_image_2d_plot>`.
+It is generated with :py:func:`cal_image_2d_plot <modules.ccd_calibrations.cal_image_2d_plot>`.

 CCD Image Processing
 --------------------

 Now that the calibration files have been generated, we can process the rest of the science images from the night of observations.
 We need to bias correct and flat field each of the science images (including arc lamp and on-sky observations), and also remove cosmic ray contamination from on-sky observations.
-These steps are included in the :py:meth:`image_processing <image_processing>` module, and options are defined in the ``image_proess`` section of the main *config* YAML file, which is described in full :ref:`here <target_to_config_description>`
+These steps are included in the :py:meth:`image_processing <modules.image_processing>` module, and options are defined in the ``image_proess`` section of the main *config* YAML file, which is described in full :ref:`here <target_to_config_description>`

 For on-sky observations, we first remove cosmic ray contamination using the `AstroSCRAPPY <https://astroscrappy.readthedocs.io/en/latest/index.html>`_ package.
 This package is based on the L.A.Cosmic algorithm -- see the documentation for more information.
 In the ``astroscrappy.detect_cosmics`` routine we mostly use the default parameters except for ``sigclip`` which is set to 5 and the number of iterations which is set in the *config* file.
 There is also a *config* option to skip cosmic ray subtraction altogether.